The role of cohomology in quantum computation with magic states: Positive representation of Pauli measurement

 For odd local dimension, a Wigner function which represents Pauli measurement positively has been explicitly constructed \cite{GrossThesis}.
 In the framework established here, the existence of such a Wigner function follows by Observation~\ref{BetaOdd} and Theorem~\ref{M_PosRep}.

-For even local dimension, we have the following result. \begin{Theorem} For any system of $n\geq 2$ qudits with an even number $d$ of levels, a Wigner function satisfying \hyperlink{OB}{(OB)}, \hyperlink{SW1}{(SW1)}--\hyperlink{SW4}{(SW4)} that represents all Pauli measurements positively does not exist. \end{Theorem} To prove this theorem, we first establish the following fact. \begin{Lemma} If the dimension $d$ is even, then for any number $n\geq 2$ of local systems it holds that $[\beta] \neq 0$. \end{Lemma}
+For even local dimension, we have the following result. \begin{Theorem} For any system of $n\geq 2$ qudits with an even number $d$ of levels, a pair of Wigner and effect function satisfying \hyperlink{OB}{(OB)}, \hyperlink{SW1}{(SW1)}--\hyperlink{SW4}{(SW4)} that represents all Pauli measurements positively does not exist. \end{Theorem} To prove Theorem~\ref{PosReven}, we first establish the following fact. \begin{Lemma} If the dimension $d$ is even, then for any number $n\geq 2$ of local systems it holds that $[\beta] \neq 0$. \end{Lemma} The proof of Lemma~\ref{PauliThEven} uses the existence of a Mermin square for all even $d$ and $n\geq 2$, yielding an alternate route to proving the non-existence of non-contextual ontological representations~\cite{Schmid,RaviThesis}.

 {\em{Proof of Lemma~\ref{PauliThEven}.}} The proof proceeds by a construction generalizing Mermin's square to arbitrary even dimension.
 For any even $d$, define

 Now consider the generalized Mermin square shown in Tab.~\ref{GenSqTab} and its equivalent topological reformulation depicted in Fig.~\ref{GenSq}.
 The overall strategy of the proof is to identify a 2-cycle $F$ in the chain complex corresponding to Fig.~\ref{GenSq} such that $\partial F=0$ but $\beta(F)\neq 0$.
 Any such surface $F$ implies that $[\beta]\neq 0$.
 Namely, assume $[\beta]=0$, i.e., $\beta=d \gamma$ for some $\gamma \in C^1$.
 Then, for the above surface $F$, $\beta(F) = d \gamma(F) = \gamma(\partial F) = \gamma(0) = 0$, which contradicts the assumption $\beta(F)\neq 0$.